bookofproofs/bookofproofs.github.io/_sources/history/17th-century/gregory-david.md

 * In 1692 Gregory was made a fellow of Balliol College and was awarded a degree from Oxford for a thesis on optics which he based on the lectures he had given in Edinburgh.
 * Gregory, supported by Newton, was appointed as a mathematics tutor to the young Duke of Gloucester in 1699.
 * However this was not the triumph that Gregory hoped for since the young Duke died in 1700.
-* Had Gregory been mathematics tutor to the Queen's son when she took the throne in 1702 he would have had a position influence of the highest order.
 * David Gregory certainly supported Newton strongly in the Newton - Leibniz controversy arguing, as did Gregory's friend Wallis, that Leibniz had learnt of the calculus through a letter from Collins.
 * In 1702 Gregory published Astronomiae physicae et geometricae elementa which was a popular account of Newton's theories.
 * It continued to be influential well after Gregory's death and second editions of both the English and Latin versions were published in 1726.